mikelisrael/mikelisrael/README.md

  <h3>Get to know me</h3>

-- 🔭 I’m currently working on an inventory management system
+- 🔭 I’m currently working on an inventory management system and web app dashboard for flamestar company
 - 🌱 I’m currently learning how to use Mongodb and experimenting with different animation libraries to improve user experience.
 - 👯 I’m looking to collaborate on any projects related to front-end development, especially those that involve building interactive UIs and improving web performance
 - 🤔 I’m looking for help with optimizing the performance of my code and learning more about security best practices.